dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key Information </strong>

-* The `pub build` command creates a `build` directory that contains subdirectories for every step in the code lab.
+* The `pub build` command creates a `build` directory that contains subdirectories for each step in the code lab.

 * The `build` directory contains everything needed to deploy the entire project (all six steps).